-Set the flags for any sections matching section pattern.
+Set the flags for any sections matching sectionpattern.
 The flags argument is a comma separated string of flag names.
-The recognized names are 'alloc', 'contents', 'load', 'noload', 'readonly', 'code', 'data', 'rom', 'exclude', 'share', and 'debug'.
+The recognized names are 'alloc', 'contents', 'load', 'noload', 'readonly', 'code', 'data', 'rom', 'exclude', 'share', 'debug', and 'large'.
 You can set the 'contents' flag for a section which does not have contents, but it is not meaningful to clear the 'contents' flag of a section which does have contents-just remove the section instead.
 Not all flags are meaningful for all object file formats.
 In particular the 'share' flag is only meaningful for COFF format files and not for ELF format files.
+The ELF x86-64 specific flag 'large' corresponds to SHF\X86\64\LARGE.